Today's Articles

 *The birth of Joshua Johnson in c.1763 is celebrated on this date.
 He was a Black artist (painter).

-Although a great deal about the people who posed for his paintings is known, not much is known about Joshua Johnson.
+Although much about the people who posed for his paintings is known, not much is known about Joshua Johnson.
 Few clues survive to help us piece together his life and career puzzle.
-Like most of Baltimore’s free Black community members, he remains an elusive figure.
+Like most of Baltimore’s free black community members, he remains elusive.
 Joshua Johnson’s Baltimore had a large population of free Blacks.
-By 1810, free Blacks outnumbered enslaved Blacks by more than two to one.
+By 1810, free blacks outnumbered enslaved Blacks by two to one.
 Joshua Johnson died in 1832.

 Reference: